magillos/Plasma-6-power-usage-widget/README.md

 ~~You may need to create a file with "export QML_XHR_ALLOW_FILE_READ=1" in it and place it in ~/.config/plasma-workspace/env/.
 Or use EV.sh file attached.~~

+I uploaded widget to https://store.kde.org/p/2173278 so it can now be installed directly from Plasma.